SUBLIME SKIN MICROPEEL LOTION

 Sun spots are not uncomfortable or dangerous, but they do suggest your skin has been overexposed to the sun, which can increase the likelihood of developing skin cancer.
 Additionally, because sun spots do resemble certain kinds of skin cancer, it’s a good idea to have them evaluated by a dermatologist when they appear.

-- Can be caused by a variety of factors including genetics, hormones, and sun exposure
+| Can be caused by a variety of factors including genetics, hormones, and sun exposure | Are caused by sun exposure | |

-- Are only present in the outermost layer of skin
+| Can be present in multiple layers of skin | Are only present in the outermost layer of skin |

 Treatment for melasma and sun spots is similar, although treatment for sun spots is much more likely to be effective than treatment for melasma.
 Because melasma occurs in deeper skin layers, it is more difficult to treat.
 Additionally, because melasma forms due in part to hormonal and genetic factors, eradicating it is less straightforward than dealing with sun spots.